Links on Android Authority may earn us a commission. Learn more.

 Intel NUC computers have become very popular for their size and low profile, but they can be quite powerful if you want them to be.
 The NUC 9 Extreme Kit is a great example of what a small computer can do.

-Intel sells multiple versions of tis tiny gaming PC desktop.
+Intel sells multiple versions of this tiny gaming PC desktop.
 You can have an i5, i7, or i9.
 RAM is also configurable, and so is storage.
-The one main drawback for the NUC 9 is its lack of discrete graphics, which is a huge problem for serious gamers.
+The one main drawback of the NUC 9 is its lack of discrete graphics, which is a huge problem for serious gamers.